ros-infrastructure/buildfarm_deployment/README.md

 To effectively use this there will be three main steps.
 * Provision the hardware/VM instances.
-* Fork this repository and update the configuration.
+* Fork the config repository and update the configuration.
 * Deploy the forked configuration onto the machines.

 At the end of this process you will have a Jenkins master, a package repository, and N jenkins-slaves.